syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 #### Setting template

-You can use the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_Template) property to customize each toolbar item within the AI AssistView component.
+You can use the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_Template) property to add custom toolbar item in the AI AssistView component.
 Template property can be given as the `HTML element` or `RenderFragment`.

 ```cshtml